Comparison of video player software: Consumer video format ability

 Information about what video formats the players understand.
 Footnotes lead to information about abilities of future versions of the players or plugins/filters that provide such abilities.

 Production video format ability

 Audio format ability

 Information about what audio formats the players understand.
 Footnotes lead to information about abilities of future versions of the players or plugins/filters that provide such abilities.

 Container format ability

 Information about what container formats the players understand.
 Footnotes lead to information about abilities of future versions of the players or filters that provide such abilities.

 Streaming support

-Information about which internet protocols the players understand, for receiving streaming media content.
+Information about which protocols the players understand, for receiving streaming media content.

 Playlist format ability

 Information about which playlist formats the players understand.

 Electronic program guide format ability

 Information about which Electronic program guide format the players viewable.

 Subtitle ability

 Information about what subtitle formats the players understand.
 Footnotes lead to information about abilities of future versions of the players or filters that provide such abilities.